algosup/2023-2024-project-3-virtual-processor-team-4/documents/QA/test_plan.md

 - Assembler:
   - Absence of significant bug;
   - Should run properly;
-  - Should compile the files;
+  - Should assemble the files;
+- Emulator:
+  - Absence of significant bug;
+  - Should run properly;
   - Should interpret ASM files;
 - Documentation:
   - Spelling accuracy;